-This beautiful soup is for those who love the deep, strong flavors of winter, to warm us through.
-Certainly you can have a pitcher of cream or coconut cream on the table, too, to “lighten” the soup. 😉 That’s lovely, and my boys enjoy theirs with cream.
+Are you someone that loves being satisfied by rich, healthful foods?
+I really am.
+I love complex carbohydrates at dinner.
+They can help improve sleep.
+I tend to emphasize proteins at breakfast and lunch, and carbs at dinner.
+Certainly you can have a pitcher of cream or coconut cream on the table to “lighten” the soup if you wish. 😉 That’s lovely, and my boys enjoy theirs with cream.
 I do like it thick … (but once there’s cream in my bowl it’s hard not to appreciate the French variation).
-My daughter loves hers thick, no cream, just a drizzle of toasted sesame oil.
+My daughter loves hers thick, no cream, just the drizzle of toasted sesame oil.

 I first had chestnuts in Italy with my parents.
 I was a senior in college and met them in Venice.
 I laughed out loud when I first saw the city, all surrounded by water.
 What a wonder.
 The street vendors blackened the nuts all day on their outdoor grills.
-We walked down narrow streets and over bridges with a paper bag of them, warming our hands and tasting the comforting sweet starchy novelty.
+We walked down narrow streets and over bridges with a paper bag of them, warming our hands and tasting the comforting, sweet, starchy novelty.

 This soup is also loaded with fresh sage, which is healthful and balances the other strong flavors well.

 And, of course, bacon.
-Its hot buttery caramelized crunch caps off the bowl of slow food, gives some lovely chew, and adds that balance of protein.
+Its hot, buttery, caramelized crunch caps off the bowl of slow food, gives some lovely chew and adds that balance of protein.

 Finally, might I say about sweet potatoes, that they are what I love about food.
 They are plain and fancy all at once, just like this soup.
 Therefore, this would make a great weeknight meal, with nothing else, or a salad on the side.
-But this soup would also make an elegant starter for a Christmas or Christmas eve meal, in small bowls, with a few lovely garnishes.
+But this soup would also make an elegant starter for a Christmas or Christmas Eve meal, in small bowls, with a few lovely garnishes.

 This is the Instant Pot I use.